 If you haven't heard yet, Angela Perley just came out with a new album, "4:30" and its got a kickass and very relatable song on it called, "Local Heroes."
-Coming off of Bocktoberfest, and taking in all of the wonderful music Cleveland is putting out right now, reflecting on the people who made this scene what it is, feels so appropriate.
+Coming off of Bocktoberfest and all of the wonderful music Cleveland is putting out right now, it feels so to reflect on the people who made this scene what it is.

 When it comes down to it, though, my biggest musical influences are the same three guys who have shaped going on 25 years of music here in Cleveland: The Bad Boys of Blues.
 I've spent years going to their jam nights and it's where I got my chops and forged some of the most important relationships in my life.
-I have also had the great pleasure of arranging original songs with Mike Barrick, working with Jim Wall on two EPs at his beautiful studio in Parma, and taken guitar lessons in Michael Bay's famous Tremont Guitar Conservancy.
-These three men went from idols to mentors, and whenever I get the chance to take the stage with them in the role of a peer, it's truly humbling.
+I have also had the great pleasure of arranging original songs with Mike Barrick, working with Jim Wall on two EPs at his beautiful studio in Parma, and have taken guitar lessons in Michael Bay's famous Tremont Guitar Conservancy.
+These three men went from idols to mentors to friends.
+Whenever I get the chance to take the stage with them in the role of a peer, it's truly humbling.

 Long story short, I'll be taking on Smedley's tonight.
 The Blues Jam 9-1 with my very own "Local Heroes"

 Here's a brief clip from our last host set.
 Our take Sam Cooke's Bring it on Home to Me.